Chartreux Cat Grooming

 Chartreuxs have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Chartreux's coat healthy and help you bond with your cat.

-With a typical weight of 7-16 lbs and lifespan of 12-15 yrs, the Chartreux requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-16 lbs and lifespan of 12-15 yrs, the Chartreux has specific care needs shaped by its genetics and build.
 Weighing 7-16 lbs at maturity, the Chartreux brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Brushing & Coat Care